Sojourner Truth: Works of art

 In 1892, Albion artist Frank Courter was commissioned by Frances Titus to paint the meeting between Truth and President Abraham Lincoln that occurred on October 29, 1864.

-In 1945, Elizabeth Catlett created a print entitled I'm Sojourner Truth as part of a series honoring the labor of black women.
+In 1945, Elizabeth Catlett created the print I'm Sojourner Truth as part of a series honoring the labor of black women.
 The print is in the Metropolitan Museum of Art's collection.
 She would later create a full-size statue of Truth, which was displayed in Sacramento, California.

-In 1958, African-American artist John Biggers created a mural called the Contribution of Negro Woman to American Life and Education as his doctoral dissertation.
-It was unveiled at the Blue Triangle Community Center (former YWCA) – Houston, Texas and features Sojourner Truth, Harriet Tubman, and Phillis Wheatley.
+In 1958, African-American artist John Biggers created the mural Contribution of Negro Woman to American Life and Education as his doctoral dissertation.
+Unveiled at the Blue Triangle Community Center (former YWCA) in Houston, Texas, it features Sojourner Truth, Harriet Tubman, and Phillis Wheatley.

-Inspired by the work of pioneer women's historian Gerda Lerner, feminist artist Judy Chicago (Judith Sylvia Cohen) created a collaborative masterpiece – The Dinner Party, a mixed-media art installation, between 1974 and 1979.
+Inspired by the work of pioneer women's historian Gerda Lerner, feminist artist Judy Chicago (Judith Sylvia Cohen) created the collaborative masterpiece The Dinner Party, a mixed-media art installation, between 1974 and 1979.
 The Sojourner Truth placesetting is one of 39.
-The Dinner Party is gifted by the Elizabeth Sackler Foundation to the Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum – New York in 2000.
+The Dinner Party was gifted in 2000 by the Elizabeth Sackler Foundation to the Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum in Brooklyn, New York City.

-Feminist theorist and author bell hooks titled her first major work after Truth's "Ain't I a Woman?" speech.
-The book was published in 1981.
+Feminist theorist and author bell hooks titled her first major work Ain't I a Woman?
+(1981) after Truth's "Ain't I a Woman?" speech.

-African-American composer Gary Powell Nash composed In Memoriam: Sojourner Truth, in 1992.
+African-American composer Gary Powell Nash composed In Memoriam: Sojourner Truth in 1992.

 The Broadway musical The Civil War, which premiered in 1999, includes an abridged version of Truth's "Ain't I a Woman?" speech as a spoken-word segment.
 On the 1999 cast recording, the track was performed by Maya Angelou.

 In 2018, a crocheted mural, Sojourner Truth: Ain't I A Woman?, was hung on display at the Akron Civic Theatre's outer wall at Lock 3 Park in Ohio.
 It was one of four projects in New York and North Carolina as part of the "Love Across the U.S.A.", spearheaded by fiber artist OLEK.